 Covering 17km2 there are 4 banks and in 3 of them, the shallowest parts are covered in the critically endangered species Acropora cervicornis.
 Smith Bank, the most studied of the 3 banks, has an approximate area of 21 hectares (52 acres), and could possibly be the largest patch of A. cervicornis within the Mesoamerican Barrier Reef.

 Cordelia is separated from the mainland by a channel of water 150m (500 feet) wide.
 This relatively small separation from the mainland is one of the most important features contributing to the survival of this rare Caribbean habitat.

-One of the biggest killers of coral reefs in sediment runoff and the offshore location of Cordelia Banks gives it a buffer from land-based runoff.
-The bank is surrounded by steep walls, and exposure to SE tradewinds also causes a steady current of fresh seawater flushing over the reef.
+One of the biggest killers of coral reefs is sediment runoff, and the offshore location of Cordelia Banks gives it a buffer from land-based runoff.
+The bank is surrounded by steep walls, and exposure to SE tradewinds results in a steady current of fresh seawater flushing over the reef.

 Over the past decade, coral coverage in Roatán has declined significantly due to coral bleaching events in 1998 and 2002.
 Other factors such as runoff from coastal development, disease outbreaks, overfishing, and damage sustained during storms and hurricanes further exasperated the decline.

 Yet, Cordelia Banks has maintained extensive coral cover, a sight which is becoming all too rare in the Caribbean.

 The majority of Cordelia Banks, including the dive sites with the highest density of coral, are closed to dive tourism.
 A special permit is required to visit these areas and restricted access helps reduce stress on this fragile habitat.